Rodz3rd2/state-manager-js/README.md

-# State Manager
+# State Manager JS

 Handle state of user action is quite difficult ...
-State Manager to the rescue!
+State Manager JS to the rescue!

 State Manager is a jQuery plugin that handle all possible(I think) user action.